Pot Stickers (Chinese pan fried dumplings)

 - MAKES approx. 40 pot stickers (dumplings)

-- 1 package round dumpling wraps (available at Asian food stores
+- 1 package round dumpling wraps (available at Asian food stores, often frozen)

-- sliced or can use crushed ginger from a jar.
+- 1 thumb-size piece ginger, sliced or can use crushed ginger from a jar.
 I use to taste.

 - 3 cloves garlic